18F/handbook/_pages/software-tools/slack.md

 ## How to make an announcement in #news

 Use #news for vital team announcements. [#news](https://gsa-tts.slack.com/archives/news) is an announcement-only channel where only administrators can post.
-If you have a post you’d like to go up in #news:
+If you have a post you'd like to go up in #news:

 - **18F employees** ping @commsquad or post in [#outreach](https://gsa-tts.slack.com/archives/news) to get a review of the language.
 Once it's ready, Dahianna Salazar Foreman can post it.
 - **Acquisitions employees** review your post with Stephen Reilly, and he can post it when it's ready.